barrykn/big-sur-micropatcher/payloads/ASentientBot-Hax/README.md

-HaxLib.dylib was extracted from ASentientBot's Hax3.
+HaxLib.dylib was extracted from ASentientBot's Hax3, and Hax.dylib is ASentientBot's original installer Hax (which, unlike Hax2/Hax3, does not inhibit volume sealing).
 Check README.md in the original-zips directory for more information.